- 1 When not taking anticoagulants

 Due to the complexity and danger of these remedies, it is recommended that people who take them always consult a doctor, especially if medication is invlolved.

-More information on anticoagulant and coagulant plants in the listing above.
+More information on anticoagulant and coagulant plants.